Wedding Vow Examples & Tips for Writing Your Own

 "I give you this ring as a symbol of our love.
 All that I am I give to you.
 All that I have I share with you.
 I promise to love you, to be faithful and loyal, in good times and bad.
 May this ring remind you always of the words we have spoken today."

 "I promise that I will respect you as an individual, support you through difficult times, rejoice with you through happy times, be loyal to you always and, above all, love you as my wife/husband and friend.
-I promise to love and respect you, helping our love grow, always being there to listen, comfort and support you, whatever our lives may bring.

 "I give you this ring as a sign of our love, trust and marriage.
 I promise to care for you above all others, to give you my love, friendship and support, and to respect and cherish you throughout our life together."

-9. We will be partners in adventure...
+We will be partners in adventure...

 "I vow to hold your hand in my hand and hold your heart in my heart as long as we live.
-I take you as my husband/wife through the good times and the hard times, side by side.
+I take you as my wife/husband through the good times and the hard times, side by side.
 You are the most beautiful, generous, kind and clever person I know, and I will try my hardest every day to be the man you deserve.

 "We will be each other's shoulders to stand on and to cry on; we will lift each other up and hold each other tight; we will be partners in adventure and allies in conflict.
 I promise to never stop making your love and happiness my priority, because your joy is my joy.
 In sickness and in health, in failure and triumph, I will walk beside you and I will love you, forever."

-15. I make these promises before our family and friends...
+I make these promises before our family and friends...

 “As we start our married life together today, I make these promises before our family and friends...

-“I will continually challenge myself to become the best husband/wife I can be; always looking to put you before myself and making your dreams our dreams.
+“I will continually challenge myself to become the best husband/wife I can be, always looking to put you before myself and making your dreams our dreams.

 “I will love you; I will adore you; I will cherish you; I will be faithful to you.